-As indicated by comments in the first constructor in the example above, if necessary, in addition to calling any of the other constructors with certain parameters, every constructor can add into its body a code, which performs additional initializations or other actions.
+As commented in the first constructor, in addition to calling any of the other constructors with certain parameters, every constructor can add into its body code, which performs additional initializations or other actions.

 Default Constructor

-Consider the following question – what happens if we don’t declare a constructor in our class?
-How can we create objects from this type?
+What happens if we don’t declare a constructor in our class?
+How can we create objects of that type?

-As it often happens, when a class is without a single constructor, this issue is resolved by C#.
-When we do not declare any constructors, the compiler will create one for us and this one will be used to create objects such as our class.
-This constructor is called default implicit constructor and it will not have any parameters and will be empty (i.e. it will not do anything in addition to the default zeroing of the object fields).
+If a class is without a single constructor, C# resolves the issue automatically.
+When we do not declare any constructors, the compiler will create one for us and this one will be used to create objects from our class.
+This constructor is called the default implicit constructor.
+It is without parameters and will be empty (i.e. it will not do anything but default zeroing of object fields).